 Wet ‘n Wild

-A little bonus trip during the conference was done at Wet ‘n Wild in Orlando.
+A little bonus trip during the conference: Wet ‘n Wild in Orlando.
 Sadly, the park is closing down at the end of 2015.
 Don’t shed too many tears, though.
 Universal is creating their own water park for visitors, and it’ll be within walking distance from every resort hotel, along with Universal CityWalk.
 Even though Wet ‘n Wild is closing, it’s still a great park to visit before the end of the year.
 The kids had a blast dragging their father to every ride, and then fell in love with the wave pool!